nvmwill/nexmo-developer/_documentation/en/getting-started/concepts/authentication.md

 If you are not using a Vonage library you should refer to [RFC 7519](https://tools.ietf.org/html/rfc7519) to implement JWT.

-## Vonage Client SDKs
+## Vonage SDKs

-The Vonage Client SDKs use [JWTs](https://jwt.io/) for authentication when a user logs in.
+The [Vonage SDKs](/tools) use [JWTs](https://jwt.io/) for authentication when a user logs in.
 These JWTs are generated using the application ID and private key that is provided [when a new application is created](/tutorials/client-sdk-generate-test-credentials).

 ### Claims